okonomichiyaki/supercat/00-SUPERCAT.md

 ## Difficulty mode (Optional but recommended)

 The procedures attempt to simulate good play, but the bot cannot plan multiple cards ahead nor execute combos using guild abilities.
-To compensate and make for a more challenging game, give the bot additional advantages when the bot does not have more power than the player:
+To compensate and make for a more challenging game, start each game with the player last in turn order, and give the bot some additional advantages when it does not have more power than the player:

 - **Efficient Logistics**: bot performs 1 extra action per card
 - **Elite Pilots**: bot collects 1 extra die during Battle

-When the bot is tied for first place it does not have more power than the player, so these advantages apply at the start of a game to all bots.
+If the bot is tied with the player, it does not have more power, and will gain these advantages.
+It's intended that this applies at the start of the game when all players have zero power.

+Relative power should be evaluated per bot, so in a 3 player game if one bot is ahead of the player, and the other is behind, apply these only to the losing bot.

 For an even harder game: